eirikhanssen/odf2jats/README.md

 ### Lists

-Lists in the back section inside a table haven't got a list style type.
+- Lists in the back section inside a table haven't got a list style type.
 This needs to be investigated.
+- Lists in the back section inside a table get an undesireable style: ```<p style="List_20_Paragraph">...</p>```

 ### Automatic correction/error handling
 In some cases it is obvious how to correct typing mistakes.
 This can be done automatically with regex,